KazamiHazaki/Dumbways-15/terraform/aws/README.md

-# Terraform with docker installation
+# Terraform - AWS EC2 with docker installation

 What will installed on this script its
 - Ubuntu 20.04